 Location and Schedule

-The series will be held at the North Hills Club Townhomes Clubhouse (6527 Valleyside Road, Austin, TX 78731) from 10:30 am to noon on Tuesdays and Fridays.
-Classes will begin on July 10th and run through August 3rd.
-Participants will deliver presentations at the final session on August 3rd.
+The series will be held at the North Hills Club Townhomes Clubhouse (6527 Valleyside Road, Austin, TX 78731) from 10:30 am to noon on Thursdays.
+Classes will begin on September 27 and run through November 15.

 Costs and Application Dates